BERDesigns/idm232-ber46/temp.md

 TO DO:

-Add filters for recipes to SQL + add functionality of filters to site
+Add functionality of filters to site

 Use JS for this shit maybe?
 Should be easier than AJAX.
 Wait... that's what AJAX is, dummy!